If you know of a resource that might be useful for others that should be listed here, please feel free to suggest it!

 - Harvey Milk Photo Center – Public membership based darkroom, film processing, digital lab, classes and workshops

-- Rayco Photo Center – Comprehensive private fee based facility with classes and a gallery
+- Rayco Photo Center – Comprehensive private fee based facility with classes and a gallery (2019 note – Rayco has been closed to the public

 - Berlebach – Wooden tripods, tripod heads and accessories.
 Wood is supposedly the best vibration dampener